shridhar998/College-Bazaar/README.md

 * Razorpay Payment Gateway provided for products
 * Calling facility provided for respective owners
 ## App download link:
-P.S: There is a small color contrast issue in the app, actually when you will first open the app you'll see login page but to visit the sign up page you just have to click on that "don't have an account" link just below the "Login" button.
-In some of my friends' phones that sign up option text is not visible due to white background and grayish-whitish text https://drive.google.com/file/d/1VPnHmTf95XJ2j5_zRFN_q-jan8aOj_8I/view?usp=drivesdk
+P.S: There is a small color contrast issue in the app, actually there is a "Don't have an account" link  just below the "Login" button which redirects you to Sign Up page, but in some phones that text is not clearly visible due to white background and grayish-whitish text.
+If you look closely you'll surely find it sorry for the issue 😅😅😔 https://drive.google.com/file/d/1VPnHmTf95XJ2j5_zRFN_q-jan8aOj_8I/view?usp=drivesdk
 ## Exposure :
 * React Native